We are now an ESOP.

 Slogan Contest Winner

-Lee Froehlich won this years slogan contest with
+Lee Froehlich won again our slogan contest with